marmelab/react-admin/docs/Actions.md

 * [`useGetMany`](./useGetMany.md)
 * [`useGetManyReference`](./useGetManyReference.md)

 The mutation hooks execute the query when you call a callback.
-They return an array with the following items: `[mutate, { data, isLoading, error }]`.
+They return an array with the following items: `[mutate, { data, isPending, error }]`.
 Mutation hooks are:

 * [`useCreate`](./useCreate.md)
 * [`useUpdate`](./useUpdate.md)